gi-no/blog_mean_stack/article3.en.md

 Assign the following URLs for all questions, my questions, and starred questions.

-* / :All questions
+* / : All questions
-* /users/:userId :My questions
+* /users/:userId : My questions
-* /users/:userId/starred :Starred questions
+* /users/:userId/starred : Starred questions

 Use the same controller and HTML template and change the searching query by "query" variable.
-For my quetions listing, the query checks whether the user of the question is the same as current login user or not.
+For my questions listing, the query checks whether the user of the question is the same as current login user or not.
 For starred questions listing, the query checks whether the starred user for the question, the answers, or the comments contains current login user or not.

 client/app/questionsIndex/questionsIndex.js